Quantum Subdivision Capacities and Continuous-time Quantum Coding

-This lemma shows that the entropy produced by $m$ copies of the quantum channel $\Tm_t = e^{t\Lm^{\text{dep}}_r}$ is lower bounded by $\lb 1-e^{-rt}\rb mS\lb\rho_0\rb$, which tends to $m S\lb\rho_0\rb$ for $t\ra \infty$.
 In the following we use the fact that unitaries, which form the intermediate coding steps, cannot remove entropy from the system.
 This entropy growth gives a limit on the maximal possible achievable rate after which a faithful decoding is not possible anymore.

 \begin{proof}$\lb\text{of Theorem \ref{thm:UnitarySubDCapDepolBound}} \rb$